This article is about the motivation to lose weight and the methods that people have at their disposal to use.

-With the conveniences of modern life, their are more obstacles to losing weight and maintaining a healthy diet, than are the things in place to support a person.
+With the conveniences of modern life, there are more obstacles to losing weight and maintaining a healthy diet, than are the things in place to support a person.

-This phenomenon is why their is such a problem with obesity, and it is tough to battle once you are over-weight.
+This phenomenon is why there is such a problem with obesity, and it is tough to battle once you are over-weight.

 Identifying the obstacles, which will derail your weight loss efforts, is going to be crucial in maintaining your program.

 For some of us, that is easy to do, but many people struggle with being honest with themselves in this area.
 One must be honest with themselves to be successful.

 It took many years before I was ready to admit that I was not completely honest with myself in the area of food.

 Even after deciding to change my eating habits, it is a battle that is always present in mind.

 That is my biggest obstacle for myself and many other people as well.
 Once your mind is set to the task; the opposite force is there trying to pull you in the other direction.

 For people with issues choosing the right foods that direction will come in the form of a simple thought that says it is okay to cheat a little.